twilio/calworkshop/docs/setup.rst

    $ python --version

-If the output contains eiter Python 2.6.x or Python 2.7.x, your Python installation is ready to go.
+If the output contains either Python 2.6.x or Python 2.7.x, your Python installation is ready to go.
 Some of you may have Python 3.x installed.
 Sadly, the twilio-python_ helper library only works with Python 2.6 or Python 2.7.